Ninedroid APK — the smartphone app for your Ninebot device

 Actual screenshots from the 2.1.6 build, unedited.

-How to install and pair Ninedroid
+How to download and install the Ninedroid APK

 Allow installs from this source